Skip to content

 The Role of Optical Design in CPV Systems

-The efficiency of a CPV system relies on its ability to concentrate sunlight onto a small target area with minimal loss.
-This requires meticulous design of optical components, including lenses, mirrors, and secondary optics.
-Key challenges in CPV system design include:
+The efficiency of a Concentrated Photovoltaic (CPV) system depends on its ability to focus sunlight onto a small target area with minimal loss.
+This requires careful design of optical components such as lenses, mirrors, and secondary optics.

 TracePro's Solar Emulator: The Tool for CPV Design